Mr Christopher Mulgrew, Principal Teacher

 Entry recommendation – a grade A or B pass at National 5.

-Advanced Higher Maths extends a student’s knowledge developed during the Higher in topics such as calculus, graphicacy and recurrence relations.
+Extends a student’s knowledge developed during the Higher in topics such as calculus, graphicacy and recurrence relations.
 It also introduces a variety of new concepts such as matrices for solving systems of linear equations, complex numbers, mathematical proof, vector equations of lines and planes, matrices, their applications to geometrical transformations and the Maclaurin series with simple applications.

 Entry recommendation – an A or B grade at Higher level.